 10. Store in an airtight container.

 Karen’s Fit Tip: Soy nuts are one way to healthy way to deal with a craving to crunch.
+Add them to salads, trail mix, yogurt, stir-fries, and pasta dishes.
 Store-bought soy nuts contain oil and salt, but by roasting your own, you can control the sodium and the oil.